grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

  Jsonnet                    *JsonnetConfig           `json:"jsonnet,omitempty"`
  GrafanaContainer           *GrafanaContainer        `json:"grafanaContainer,omitempty"`
 }

-// GrafanaContainer provides a means to configure the grafana container type GrafanaContainer struct {
- BaseImage         string                   `json:"baseImage,omitempty"`
- Resources         *v1.ResourceRequirements `json:"resources,omitempty"`
- ReadinessProbe    *v1.Probe                `json:"readinessProbe,omitempty"`
- LivenessProbeSpec *v1.Probe                `json:"livenessProbe,omitempty"`
-}
 ```

-So how would this impact our users?
-For example instead of setting `grafana.spec.baseImage` you would have to do `grafana.spec.grafanaContainer.baseImage`.
+For example instead of setting `grafana.spec.baseImage` you would have to do `grafana.spec.grafanaContainer.image`.

-Checkout the [grafana_types](002_grafana_types.go) file for a better example.
-Just overwrite `api/integreatly/v1alpha1/grafana_types.go` with this file.

 ### Change in defaults